Trudeau met threshold to invoke Emergencies Act, commission finds

 Rouleau has presented Parliament with 56 recommendations broken down into these categories: policing, federal intelligence collection and co-ordination, critical trade corridors and infrastructure, and changes to the Emergencies Act, areas for further study, and follow-up and accountability.

-A core point of contention throughout the hearings was the reference, within the Emergencies Act, to the CSIS Act's definition of "threats to the security of Canada."
-Rouleau wants it removed.
-He also thinks there should be more discussion around the 'reasonable grounds' threshold requirement within the Act.
+One of the biggest takeaways is that Rouleau wants the reference to the CSIS Act's definition of "threats to the security of Canada” removed from the Emergencies Act.
+He also thinks there should be more discussion around the "reasonable grounds" threshold requirement within the Act.

 Other highlights of Rouleau's recommendations include: